 A dark curse held captive by an ancient ritual, a creature of insatiable hunger possessing the ability to change shape at will.
-During the spring and fall equinox it would break through the separating our worlds to feed.
+During the spring and fall equinox it would break through the walls, separating our worlds to feed.

 Now it walks among us, unrestrained, and very hungry.

 Daniel Blackbird has been chasing the murderous shapeshifter known as The Walker across North America for over a decade.
 From North of the 60th parallel to the city of Chicago and into the heartland of a small midwestern town in Manitoba.
 Blackbird follows unrelenting, obsessed with vengeance.
 In its wake, the Walker leaves a bloody trail of eviscerated victims.
 Along the path.
 Blackbird finds himself drawn to the Prairie town of Thomasville where a string of child murders is being investigated.